Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 First Visit to the Gurdwara:

-The newlywed couple visits the gurdwara together to seek blessings and offer gratitude for their marriage.
+The newlywed couple visits the Gurdwara together to seek blessings and offer gratitude for their marriage.
 They pray and seek guidance for a blissful married life.

 first visit to the gurdwara